 Section 44-76 of the South Carolina Code of Laws sets standards for Automated External Defibrillator (AED) devices for owners of the devices.
 This statute has many very important components related to the supervision, training, maintenance, testing, use and reporting requirements related to AED devices.

-South Carolina law requires that persons or entities that acquire an AED must have an AED Liaison assigned to supervise the device.
-The AED Liaison must be a healthcare professional licensed in South Carolina and some key responsibilities:
+South Carolina law requires that persons or entities that have an AED must assign an AED Liaison to supervise the device.
+The AED Liaison must be a healthcare professional licensed in South Carolina.
+The AED Liaison has some important responsibilities:

 - Establishing a training plan to ensure that potential AED users have current training in CPR and AED use

 - Development of AED use protocols and guidelines

 - Reporting responsibilities when the AED is used

 This law also provides immunity from civil liability when a person or entity uses the AED gratuitously and in good faith.
 Section 44-76 supplements South Carolina’s “Good Samaritan Act” (SC Code of Laws Section 15-1-310) which provides similar civil immunity for persons rendering care at the scene of an accident or emergency: